0Nguyen0Cong0Tuan0/Stock-Price-Prediction/source/modeling.md

 **MAPE**
 - Expresses error as a percentage, making it scale-invariant and easy to interpret (e.g., 1% error is intuitive).
 It's widely used in finance to compare performance across assets with different price levels.
 - Ideal for evaluating relative accuracy for ticker's stock price (e.g., $190 - $200 range).
+- Metrics focus on point accuracy not directional accuracy or risk (e.g., Value at Risk) which are critical in finance.
 - (Drawback) Can be unstable if actual prices are near zero (maybe not an issue for ticker) and sensitive to small denominators.

 **Why not other metrics?**

+**$R^2$** (Coefficient of Determination)
+- Measures variance explained but is less relevant for time series where the focus is on prediction error rather than model fit.

+**MSE**
+- Similar to RMSE but less interpretable (squared units).
+RMSE is preferred for its dollar-based scale.

+**Directional accuracy**
+- Measures correct prediction of price direction (up/down).
+Excluded because MAPE and backtesting (cumulative returns) indirectly capture directional performance and adding another metric would clutter outputs.

+**Pinball loss**
+- Used for quantile forecasting but overly complex as Proplet s confidence intervals already provide uncertainty estimates.

+**Suitability for this case**

+- **Finance context** _ RMSE, MAE and MAPE are standard in stock price forecasting, aligning with industry practices.
+- **Interpretability** _ MAPE's percentage format is intuitive for non-technical audiences (e.g., Prophet achieved 0.875% error) while RMSE and MAE provide technical rigor.
+- **Walk-forward validation** _ These metrics are average over 5 folds, ensuring robust evaluation across different time periods which is critical for volatile stock data.

+# **Additional questions addressed**

+**Why use walk-forward validation?**
+- Mimics real-world forecasting by training on past data and testing on future periods, avoiding overfitting and data leakage.
+- Critical for stock prices which are time-dependent and volatile.
+The 5-fold approach balances robustness with computational efficiency.
+- **Alternative** _ Simple train-test split risks overfitting to a single period.
+Cross-validation is less suitable for time series due to temporal dependencies.

+**Why a 7-day forecast horizon?**
+- Balances short-term predictability (stock prices are more stable over days) with practical utility (useful for weekly trading decisions).
+- **Limitation** _ Longer horizons (e.g., 30 days) increase uncertainty due to market noise.

+**Why forward-fill financial metrics?**
+- Annual financial data must align with daily stock prices.
+Forward-filling assumes metrics remain constant within a year, simplifying integration.
+- **Limitation** _ Oversimplifies fundamental changes, potentially reducing regressor impact.

+**Why include backtesting?**
+- Demonstrates practical application by translating predictions into a trading strategy, quantifying profitability (e.g., 6.8% return).
+- Align with the goal of generating buy/sell/hold recommendations.
+Signals (buy/sell) are a stepping stone to decision rules.
+- **Limitation** _ Simplistic strategy and lack of costs limit realism.